wp-plugins/tp/readme.txt

 * Add a follow button to your blog

 == Changelog ==

+= 1.3 =
+* Moving Tweetpress App options page to the network admin in Multi-Site installations

 = 1.2.9 =
 * A small fix in the options page